 Asphalt components are required to endure for about 100 years as an interim seal while the compacted salt component reconsolidates to create a very low permeability seal component.
 Since asphalt will not be subjected to ultraviolet light or an oxidizing environment, it is expected to provide an effective brine seal for several centuries.
-Air voids should be less than 2% to ensure low permeability.
-Asphalt mixtures do not become measurably permeable to water until voids approach 8% (Brown, 1990).
+Air voids should be less than 2% to

+8 ensure low permeability.
+Asphalt mixtures do not become measurably permeable to water until

+9 voids approach 8% (Brown, 1990).

-At Hanford, experiments are ongoing on the development of a passive surface barrier designed to isolate wastes (in this case to prevent downward flux of water and upward flux of gases) for 1000 years with no maintenance.
-The surface barrier uses asphalt as one of many horizontal components because low-air-void, high-asphalt-content materials are noted for low permeability and improved mechanically stable compositions.
-The design objective of this asphalt concrete was to limit infiltration to 1.6×10^{-9} cm/s (1.6×10^{-11} m/s, or for fresh water, an intrinsic permeability of 1.6×10^{-18} m2).
-The asphalt component of the barrier is composed of a 15 cm layer of asphaltic concrete overlain with a 5-mm layer of fluid-applied asphalt.
-The reported hydraulic conductivity of the asphalt concrete is estimated to be 1×10^{-9} m/s (equivalent to an intrinsic permeability of approximately 1×10^{-16} m2 assuming fresh water).
-Myers and Duranceau (1994) report that the hydraulic conductivity of fluid-applied asphalt is estimated to be 1.0×10^{-11} to 1.0×10^{-10} cm/s (equivalent to an intrinsic permeability of approximately 1.0×10^{-20} to 1.0×10^{-19} m2 assuming fresh water).
+At Hanford, experiments are ongoing on the development of a passive surface barrier designed 10 to isolate wastes (in this case to prevent downward flux of water and upward flux of gases) for 11 1000 years with no maintenance.
+The surface barrier uses asphalt as one of many horizontal 12 components because low-air-void, high-asphalt-content materials are noted for low permeability 13 and improved mechanically stable compositions.
+The design objective of this asphalt concrete 14 was to limit infiltration to 1.6×10-9 cm/s (1.6×10-11 m/s, or for fresh water, an intrinsic 15 permeability of 1.6×10-18 m2).
+The asphalt component of the barrier is composed of a 15 cm 16 layer of asphaltic concrete overlain with a 5-mm layer of fluid-applied asphalt.
+The reported 17 hydraulic conductivity of the asphalt concrete is estimated to be 1×10-9 m/s (equivalent to an 18 intrinsic permeability of approximately 1×10-16 m2 assuming fresh water).
+Myers and Duranceau 19 (1994) report that the hydraulic conductivity of fluid-applied asphalt is estimated to be 1.0×10-11 20 to 1.0×10-10 cm/s (equivalent to an intrinsic permeability of approximately 1.0×10-20 to 1.0×10-19 21 m2 assuming fresh water).
+22

-Consideration of published values results in a lowest practical permeability of 1×10^{-21} m2.
-The upper limit of the asphalt seal permeability is assumed to be 1×10^{-18} m2.
-Intrinsic permeability of the asphalt column is defined as a log triangular distributed parameter, with a best estimate value of 1×10^{-20} m2, a minimum value of 1×10^{-21} m2, and a maximum value of 1×10^{-18} m2, as shown in Figure A-5.
-It is recognized that the halite DRZ in the uppermost portion of the Salado Formation is not likely to heal because creep of salt is relatively slow.

-These values are used in performance assessment of regulatory compliance analyses and in fluid flow calculations (Appendix C) pertaining to seal system functional evaluation.
-Other calculations pertaining to rock mechanics and structural considerations of asphalt elements are discussed in Appendix D.
+- 1 Consideration of published values results in a lowest practical permeability of 1×10-21 m2.
+The - 2 upper limit of the asphalt seal permeability is assumed to be 1×10^{-18} m2.
+Intrinsic permeability of - the asphalt column is defined as a log triangular distributed parameter, with a best estimate - 4 value of 1×10^{-20} m2, a minimum value of 1×10^{-21} m2, and a maximum value of 1×10^{-18} m2, as - shown in Figure G2A-5.
+It is recognized that the halite DRZ in the uppermost portion of the - 6 Salado Formation is not likely to heal because creep of salt is relatively slow. - 7 These values are used in performance assessment of regulatory compliance analyses and in - 8 fluid flow calculations (Appendix C of the Compliance Submittal Design Report (Sandia, 1996)) - 9 pertaining to seal system functional evaluation.
+Other calculations pertaining to rock mechanics - and structural considerations of asphalt elements are discussed in Appendix D of the - 11 Compliance Submittal Design Report (Sandia, 1996).